tendermint/tendermint/docs/tutorials/go-built-in.md

 ## 1.3.4 Additional Methods

-You'll noticed that we left several methods unchanged.
+You'll notice that we left several methods unchanged.
 Specifically, we have yet to implement the `Info` and `InitChain` methods and we did not implement any of the `*Snapthot` methods.
 These methods are all important for running Tendermint applications in production but are not required for getting a very simple application